 I find that it soothes and softens the skin and can help protect against dehydration.

 It also extends the shelf life of the oils by slowing down their oxidation.

-Steam distilled lavender flower essential oil is possibly the most well known best known of all essential oils.
-It is thought of as having a feminine aroma, however, when well skillfully blended with woods and citruses, its aroma is not as apparent and it acts as a “rounding” scent.
+Lavender essential oil is possibly the most well known of all essential oils.
+It is thought of as having a feminine aroma, however, when well skilfully blended its aroma is not as apparent and it acts as a “rounding” scent.

 In aromatherapy skin care it is used to soothe and calm aiding skin issues such as acne, allergies, bruises, burns, dermatitis, grazes, insect bites, insect repellent, itching, scars, sores and stretch marks.

 It is extremely important to source high quality lavender essential oil, as lavender oil is often adulterated or confused with lavender fragrance oil, which often cause allergies, due to its overuse in scented product manufacturing.